 Most Beekeepers don't charge for a simple swarm rehoming but do expect to keep the bees as payment.
 More complex nest removals or relocations may be time-consuming and require additional tools and supplies.
 Some beekeepers request a contribution to petrol expenses or a small fee.
 Fees should be discussed at the time of the first contact.
 Beekeepers are not employed by the site and are free to do as they wish though any changes should be made clear before a beekeeper comes to visit.

-Everything posted to the site is publicly available and needs to be in order to allow beekeepers to contact swarm reporters who do not have accounts with the site.
-We do however encourage the beekeeping clubs and societies to edit the posts with xxxxx covering the phone numbers and final parts of the postcode once the job is complete.
+Everything posted to the site is publicly available and needs to be, in order to allow beekeepers to contact swarm reporters who do not have accounts with the site.
+We do however encourage the beekeeping clubs and societies to "Close the posts" once the job is complete thus sanitizing all personal information from the site.
 This should protect people from having unnecessary information in the public domain, whilst keeping a record of the swarms in the different areas.

 Yes. you would do this by having a post on your club page with the names that can be updated by the club secretary.

-Use of the site / App is free.
+The use of the site and apps are free.
 I'm trying to solve a problem, not to make money.
 It is however expensive to build develop and run so I'm hoping to cover some of the costs from donations.
 Possibly some form advertising too.

 Ideally Not.
-BeeSwarm should replace your club's system with a standardised method that cuts down on work and retains complete control by your club over your area.
-If you are one of the clubs that currently asks for donations for swarm collection and therby collects valuable revenue then please continue to do so.
-It is my intention that any donations to the site with a postcode reference in a postcode that has been claimed by a club that is actively participating in the running of the site and therir area will be returned to the clubs at the end of the swarming season.
-We shoudl generate mroe successfully rehomed swarms and have more happy customers resulting in more donations for the clubs in their postcodes.
-Obviously you are welcome to run your own system alongside however hopefully you will find this site easier and more benificial to your club and it's members.
+BeeSwarm should replace your club's system with a standardised method that cuts down on work and retains control by your club over your area.
+If you are one of the clubs that currently asks for donations for swarm collection and thereby collects valuable revenue then please continue to do so.
+It is our intention that any donations to the site with a postcode reference in a postcode that has been administered by a club that is actively participating in the running of the site will be returned to the clubs at the end of the swarming season.
+We should generate more successfully rehomed swarms and have more happy customers resulting in more donations for the clubs in their joined postcodes.
+Obviously you are welcome to run your own system alongside however hopefully you will find this site easier and more beneficial to your club and it's members.